Enter your email id to get the downloadable right in your inbox!

 As we’ve established earlier, you need to spend either time or money on self-publishing your book.
-If you can learn and some perform publishing tasks such as marketing and online distribution yourself, do not hire expensive service providers for these.
+If you can learn and perform some publishing tasks such as marketing and online distribution yourself, do not hire expensive service providers for these.

 Try to do as much of it as you can on your own, and only pay for those that you can’t learn yourself.